probcomp/hierarchical-irm/README.md

 The test suite can be invoked via

-    $ make integration_tests
+    $ bash integration_tests.sh

-A command-line interface to the HIRM is provided under `cxx/hirm.out`.
+A command-line interface to the HIRM is provided under `cxx/bazel-bin/hirm`.

 For an example of using the C++ library, refer to [`cxx/tests/test_hirm_animals.cc`](cxx/tests/test_hirm_animals.cc).